Quote Price Calculation

 Product Price

-The product price is determined through a combination of several cost and adjustment elements, with specific logic applied based on the quote type.
+The product price is determined through a combination of several components and adjustment elements, with specific logic applied based on the quote type.
 This section outlines the formulas applied for each quote type, followed by the pricing elements.

 Price Formulas by Quote Type

-| Quote Type | Formula |
+Quote Type |

 |---|---|

-| Instrument & Consumable | Price = ( Base Price + Controlling Software Price + S&TC (USD) ) x Zone Price Factor + Tariff Note For FSESV products: Price x Travel Zone Multiplier |
+Price = ( Base Price + Controlling Software Price + S&TC ) x Zone Price Factor + Tariff Note

-| Service Contract | Coverage History Price = (Cost × Actual Price Factor) + (S&TC × Actual Price Factor) Note
+Coverage History Price = ( Cost × Actual Price Factor ) + ( S&TC × Actual Price Factor ) Note

 Service Price = Base Price × Quantity Note For FSESV price = Base Price x Travel Zone Multiplier x Quantity |

-| Service Estimate | Price = (Base Price × Zone Price Factor × Quantity) + Tariff Note For FSESV price = ( Base Price × Zone Price Factor × Travel Zone Multiplier × Quantity ) + Tariff |
+Price = (Base Price × Zone Price Factor × Quantity) + Tariff Note For FSESV price = ( Base Price × Zone Price Factor × Travel Zone Multiplier × Quantity ) + Tariff |

 The elements referenced in the formulas above are explained in detail below.
+All prices are denominated in USD.

 Base Price